-The making of silver items, such as hollow ware (vessels such as bowls, cups, candlesticks etc.), flatware, household and ecclesiastical items, sculpture and jewellery.
+The making of predominately silver items, such as hollowware (vessels such as bowls, cups, candlesticks etc.), flatware, household and ecclesiastical items, sculpture and regalia.

 |Craft category||Precious metals|